-This removes the necessity for a MIDI cable connecting MIDI output and MIDI input of the ADI-642, which would realize a direct pass-through of MIDI, from MADI input to MADI output, as well.
+The MIDI input signal will never be transferred directly from MADI to MADI, no matter how the matrix router is set up.
+A MIDI cable connecting MIDI output and MIDI input of the ADI-6432, will realize a direct pass-through of MIDI, from MADI input to MADI output.

-11.2 Remote Controlling the ADI-642
+12.2 Remote Controlling the ADI-6432

-The ADI-642 can be completely remote controlled via MIDI.
+The ADI-6432 can be completely remote controlled via MIDI.
 The CPU shown above reacts on specific commands.
 Furthermore, upon request the CPU will report the complete device status.
 This includes all controls and LEDs on the front plate.
-Each ADI-642 can be programmed with its own ID, providing a separated remote control of multiple devices via a single MIDI channel.
-A description of the MIDI implementation is found in chapter 16.
+Each ADI-6432 can be programmed with its own ID, providing a separated remote control of multiple devices via a single MIDI channel.
+A description of the MIDI implementation is found in chapter 17.

-The button REMOTE is used to select the source of the MIDI remote control commands, and also the destination for the ADI-642's request replies.
+The button REMOTE is used to select the source of the MIDI remote control commands, and also the destination for the ADI-6432's request replies.
 A push on REMOTE toggles between MIDI port, MADI port and Off.
 The latter is a safety function to prevent any setup-change by any MIDI signal.
 In the picture above, the MIDI commands reach the CPU via the MIDI input, and the CPU's feedback on commands is only available at the MIDI output.

-To remote control an ADI-642 from a Hammerfall DSP via MADI, REMOTE has to be set to MADI.
+To remote control an ADI-6432 from a Hammerfall DSP via MADI, REMOTE has to be set to MADI.
 As can be seen in the block diagram on the next page, this setup provides a complete data path for MIDI in both directions.